Outdoor mask mandate lifted, gathering limits raised - Salisbury Post

 Cooper and Health and Human Services Secretary Mandy Cohen made the announcements during a Wednesday news conference as the governor released an executive order that takes effect Friday.
 In addition to lifting outdoor mask mandates, Cooper’s new order increases gathering limits to 100 indoors and 200 outdoors.

 The executive order, including the outdoor mask mandate, takes effect at 5 p.m.
-Friday and last until June 1, when Cooper says he hopes to lift gathering limits and social distancing requirements entirely.
+Friday and lasts until June 1, when Cooper says he hopes to lift gathering limits and social distancing requirements entirely.
 The outdoor mask mandate’s removal applies to outdoor youth sports such as football, baseball, softball and soccer.
 Occupancy limits remain in place.

 “Even though we’re continuing our dimmer switch approach to easing restrictions, we need to stay vigilant,” Cooper said.